Expand description

 bucket queue.
 The range of the increase is from

-0 (moving towards the target and not changing tools) to 7 (staying put and changing tools)
+0 (moving toward the target and not changing tools) to 7 (staying put and changing tools),

 requiring 8 buckets total.